janthonyiv98/NC-Vacation-Data-Engineering/README.md

 ### Ethical Considerations
 We specifically chose datasets that were free to access and use.
 Our use of the [Google Maps](https://about.google/brand-resource-center/products-and-services/geo-guidelines/#:~:text=Google%20Earth%20or%20Earth%20Studio%20can%20be%20used%20for%20purposes,any%20commercial%20or%20promotional%20purposes.) and [Visual Crossing](https://www.visualcrossing.com/weather-services-terms) data falls under the Fair Use of both of their Terms of Use, as this was an academic project.
 This data involves no Peronally Identifiable Information.

+### Data Limitations
+We were only able to get a year's worth of data for 12 cities from Visual Crossing, as part of their unpaid tier.
+With more historical data, we could offer better recommendations.

 ## Visualizations